 Health and Safety

 That is why we uphold the philosophy of "People come first," placing the utmost importance on safety and health and aim for zero harm that is zero work-related physical injury or mental damage in the JT Group Health and Safety Policy.
-We put a range of measures in place, such as raising employee safety awareness under this policy.
+We put a range of measures in place, including strengthening safety culture and awareness, ensuring appropriate risk controls, and expanding health-related support under this policy.

 JT Group Health and Safety Policy

-To further promote health and assure safety at work, the JT Group has established the JT Group Health and Safety Policy approved by the Board of Directors.
+To further promote health and ensure safety at work, the JT Group has established the JT Group Health and Safety Policy approved by the Board of Directors.

 Health and Safety System